owlchester/kanka/README.md

 * `.env`
   * `cp .env.example .env`
-  * You'll need to fill it out to your needs.
+  * You'll need to fill it out to your needs (db access, smtp config, etc).
 * `public/.htaccess`
   * If on Apache.
 You can run `cp .htaccess.example public/.htaccess` for quick development on docker.

+Finish everything by running `composer install` to install all third party libraries.

 ## Using Vagrant
 Make sure you have [composer](https://getcomposer.org), [Vagrant](https://www.vagrantup.com/) and their dependencies installed and walk through the next steps: